ndelamaide/ML4Science_neuron_segmentation/README.md

 When used to predict the segmentation of neurons only (num_classes = 1), the jaccard.txt file will contain a list of jaccard indexes.
 When used for neurons and axons (num_classes = 3), it will produce a list of lists of the form \[jaccard_neurons, jaccard_axons\].

-To plot the learning curves of the different trained models you can run ternausnet/plot_result.py and the plots will be saved automatically in the ternausnet folder.
+To plot the learning curves of the different trained models you can run `ternausnet/plot_result.py` and the plots will be saved automatically in the ternausnet folder.

+# Axons and grid analysis

+The files for axon directions and grid analysis are in the form of jupyter notebooks because they are more interactive.
+Indeed the file are meant to create the different figures of the report and can be used as :
+- `draw_axons.ipynb` : Draw the first principal component as well as its orientation on the axons of an image data.
+- `find_most_common_slope.ipynb` : Take all images and output the resulting slope of the grid in those images, if there is indeed a grid in the image.
+- `orientation.ipynb` : Take an image, process it to find the grid orientation and shows the image with the lines corresponding to the grid slope and print on the image the slope value.
+- `plot_histograms.ipynb` : plot the histograms for the different classes of images and perform the t-test to know whether axons grow differently between plates.